yanivpaz/aws-iot-button/README.md

 ### Connect the button to WIFI

-1. push the AWS button for 8 seconds , and wait for the blue light to blink
+1. Push the AWS button for 6 seconds , and wait for the blue light to flash
-2. connect to the newly created wifi "configure me..."
+2. Connect to the newly created wifi "configure me..."
-3. the password is the last 8 digits of the serial number , on the back of the AWS button device
+3. The password is the last 8 digits of the serial number , on the back of the AWS button device

 # Resources